Conference Program

 Stan Mayer, Tyson Warner, Ian Wishart

-This session will provide hands on practice with needle decompression and the insertion of chest tubes and pig tails.
-Hands‐on stations focusing on common challenges of airway management, including assessment (regular vs difficult), the use of airway adjuncts and techniques to deal with airway emergencies.
+Hands-on practice with adult and pediatric intubation, cricothyrotomy and pig tail insertion.
+This session will focus on common challenges of airway management including assessment (regular vs difficult), the use of airway adjuncts and techniques to deal with airway emergencies.

 PHYSICIANs / NPs